juzhang/mapclient-fai-workshop/doc/plugin-dev2.rst

 transform3D
 -----------

-Functions for applying rigid-body, similarity, and affine transformations to lists of point coordinates.
-Also function for calculating transformation matrices between 2 lists of corresponding points. `Source <https://bitbucket.org/jangle/gias2/src/>`_.
+The `transform3D <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/common/transform3D.py?at=master&fileviewer=file-view-default>`_ module contains functions for applying rigid-body, similarity, and affine transformations to lists of point coordinates.
+Also function for calculating transformation matrices between 2 lists of corresponding points.

 geometric_field
 ---------------

-Classes and functions for reading, writing, evaluating, and manipulating geometric Fieldwork models (see glossary).
+The `geometric_field <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/fieldwork/field/geometric_field.py?at=master&fileviewer=file-view-default>`_ module contains classes and functions for reading, writing, evaluating, and manipulating geometric Fieldwork models (see glossary).
 Fieldwork models are piece-wise parametric meshes interpolated by Lagrange polynomials.
 When used to describe geometry, Fieldwork models are instances of the ``GeometricField`` class in the geometric_field module.
-The bone meshes generated and used by many MAP Plugin plugins are such Fieldwork models. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The bone meshes generated and used by many MAP Plugin plugins are such Fieldwork models.

 vtktools
 --------

-Classes and functions for polygon mesh processing using the `VTK library <http://www.vtk.org>`_.
-Especially useful are the ``Reader`` and ``Writer`` classes for reading and writing surface meshes in a variety of formats. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The `vtktools <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/mesh/vtktools.py?at=master&fileviewer=file-view-default>`_ module contains classes and functions for polygon mesh processing using the `VTK library <http://www.vtk.org>`_.
+Especially useful are the ``Reader`` and ``Writer`` classes for reading and writing surface meshes in a variety of formats.

 mocap_landmark_preprocess
 -------------------------

-Functions for moving skin-surface marker coordinates to the bone surface using a given soft-tissue thickness and fixed translation vectors. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The `mocap_landmark_preprocess <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/musculoskeletal/mocap_landmark_preprocess.py?at=master&fileviewer=file-view-default>`_ module contains functions for moving skin-surface marker coordinates to the bone surface using a given soft-tissue thickness and fixed translation vectors.

 bonemodels
 ----------

-Classes of various bones and multi-bone systems represented by underlying ``GeometricField`` instances (see above).
-Each bone's class derives from the ``BoneModel`` class and has a anatomical coordinate system establised from anatomical landmarks on the GeometricField instance. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The `bonemodels <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/musculoskeletal/bonemodels/bonemodels.py?at=master&fileviewer=file-view-default>`_ module contains classes of various bones and multi-bone systems represented by underlying ``GeometricField`` instances (see above).
+Each bone's class derives from the ``BoneModel`` class and has a anatomical coordinate system establised from anatomical landmarks on the GeometricField instance.

 lowerlimbatlas
 --------------

-Contains the ``LowerLimbAtlas`` class which represents the articulated lower-limb shape model.
-This class exposes all the degrees of freedom of the model. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The `lowerlimbatlas <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/musculoskeletal/bonemodels/lowerlimbatlas.py?at=master&fileviewer=file-view-default>`_ module contains the ``LowerLimbAtlas`` class which represents the articulated lower-limb shape model.
+This class exposes all the degrees of freedom of the model.

 osim
 ----

-Wrapper classes for OpenSim objects.
+The `osim <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/musculoskeletal/osim.py?at=master&fileviewer=file-view-default>`_ module contains wrapper classes for OpenSim objects.
 This module provides Pythonic wrappers around commonly used OpenSim Python API Classes including the ``Model``, ``Body``, ``Joint``, and ``Muscle`` classes.
-These wrapper classes allow the OpenSim objects to be used without the cumbersome ``get`` and ``set`` methods. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+These wrapper classes allow the OpenSim objects to be used without the cumbersome ``get`` and ``set`` methods.

 fw_model_landmarks
 ------------------

-Functions for evaluating anatomical landmarks from ``GeometricField`` bone meshes. `Source <https://bitbucket.org/jangle/gias2/src>`_.
+The `fw_model_landmarks <https://bitbucket.org/jangle/gias2/src/18b11980cc2e742e5a17ecf197f2a4c88d9a672d/src/gias2/musculoskeletal/fw_model_landmarks.py?at=master&fileviewer=file-view-default>`_ module contains functions for evaluating anatomical landmarks from ``GeometricField`` bone meshes.

 Fieldwork Gait2392 Geometry Customisation Step
 ==============================================

-Detailed documentation on this plugin can be found on its Github page (see link above).
+Detailed documentation on this plugin can be found on its `Github page <https://github.com/mapclient-plugins/fieldworkgait2392geomstep>`_.

 step.py
 -------